-Assets held under finance leases which confer rights and obligations similar to those attached to owned assets are capitalised as tangible fixed assets at the value equal to the present value of minimum lease payments over the term of the lease.

-The corresponding leasing commitments are shown as amounts payable to the lessor.
-Lease payments are apportioned between the finance charge and a reduction in the outstanding obligation for future amounts payable.
-The total finance charge is allocated to accounting periods over the lease term so as to produce a constant periodic charge to the remaining balance of the obligation for each accounting period.
+Assets leased out under finance leases are recognised as receivables at the amount equal to the present value of the minimum lease payments and any residual interest accruing to the lessor.
+The total finance income is allocated to accounting periods over the lease term so as to produce a constant periodic return on the remaining balance of the receivable for each accounting period.